achl1990/PGxIntegrator/README.md

 ## Installation

-PGxIntegrator requires Python and several bioinformatics tools.
+PGxIntegrator is a pipelining tool that automates various steps in pharmacogenomic analysis, requiring both Python packages and system tools.
 Python dependencies can be installed using `requirements.txt`, while system tools must be installed separately.

 PGxIntegrator requires Python and several bioinformatics tools, including `bcftools`, and `Liftover`. `Aldy4` is required only if running Aldy analysis.